Wild Awakening Retreat:

 4. Set intentions for your journey

-5. Complete your Maestro Valley form & Higher Flow waiver (will be emailed)
+5. Complete your Maestro Valley form & Higher Flow forms (will be emailed)

 6. Begin to disengage from work responsibilities